-I’m convinced that many of these laws exist because there is an outdated, ignorance among the general public about what urban hobby farming actually looks like.
+I’m convinced that many of these laws exist because there is an outdated ignorance among the general public about what urban farming actually looks like.

 Where beekeeping is concerned, there’s even more at stake than your right to produce your own food, there’s also the worldwide concern about the bee population in general.
 Bees need our help, and government should be encouraging anyone who wants to get involved.

 But things can change, and you can be the one to change them.
 On almost a weekly basis, a positive story comes through my news feed that neighborhoods, cities, and townships are changing these restrictive laws and allowing people to raise a few chickens, keep bees on building rooftops, and dig up their lawns to plant a garden.

 Tips to change bee laws in your area

 Ignorance is the enemy here.
 Where bees are concerned, the big drawback is stinging.
 People imagine giant swarms of bees attacking children, mistaken Africanized colonies killing people etc.